mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What is your approach to debug/test/validate something?
 - Design a system to test x.
 - How do you debug software?
+- Often times you need to run tests for days, weeks, or months continiously.
+How do you ensure these tests run smoothly 24/7 for the entire time?
+What can you do to protect against power outages?

 ---